 • Rock Campus Food Pantry, lower level of Hyatt Smith Hall, open 24/7

 • The Community Space at 834 E. Milwaukee in Whitewater, includes a food pantry and is open Tuesdays 8:30-11am, Wednesdays 3:30-7pm, and Saturdays 8:30am-2pm.
 There are no income or residency requirements.
 The Little Free Pantry in their vestibule is open 24/7.

 • Little Free Pantry at 1143 W. Walworth Ave. & 834 E. Milwaukee St. Whitewater, open 24/7

 • Little Free Pantry in Irvin L. Young Memorial Library, 431 W. Center St., open during the library's open hours

-• Free Lunch Tuesdays, 11am-1pm when classes in session at First United Methodist Church at 145 S. Prairie St. Whitewater, please contact the church office at 262-473-2131 for more information
+• Free Lunch Tuesdays, at First United Methodist Church at 145 S. Prairie St. Whitewater, please contact the church office at 262-473-2131 for more information

 • Free Dinner Mondays, 5-6:30pm, at St. Luke's Lutheran Episcopal Church at 146 S. Church St. Whitewater (during school year)

 • Bus services (schedule varies, call 262-472-1011)

 • Free bike rentals at Info Desk in University Center